Information for Housing developers

 Wherever possible, we would like detailed pre-application discussions with regard to the affordable housing with the planning applicant or their agent at the earliest opportunity.

-The affordable housing agreed under a section 106 agreement will be expected to be transferred to a Registered Provider of Housing (such as a housing association).
+The affordable housing agreed under a section 106 agreement will be expected to be transferred to a housing association.

 Housing Developers and Homes for Disabled People and Older People